Luthey-Schulten-Lab/btree_chromo_gpu/README.md

 The program is organized in the following manner:

 Upon execution a **btree_driver** executes a series of directives stored in a file provided by the user (a full list of directives is provided in the 'Usage' section).
 The **btree_driver** contains the following objects.

     - btree - *a specialized binary tree class representing replicating circular dsDNA in nested theta structures that can only be manipulated using public member functions representing processes physically possible for circular dsDNA*
       - determines topology when system is represented as circular(/theta structure) polymers for arbitrary replication states
       - counts genome features at nucleotide resolution for arbitrary replication states
       - prepares coarse-graining into chromosomal loci for contact map calculations for arbitrary replication states

     - replicator - *a class containing a stochastic chemical kinetics model for DNA replication initiation due to DnaA, which then simulates trajectories in the space of replication states using the Gillespie method*

     - LAMMPS_sys - *a class storing the spatial (and other) information of a system of replicating circular dsDNA (monomers of ellipsoidal), ribosomes (ellipsoidal particles), and boundary particles (point-like particles) for use in Brownian dynamics simulations using LAMMPS*

     - mapper - *a class that governs the creation of new DNA monomers in the spatial model given an 'initial replication state' and a 'final replication state' using the train-track model of replication*

     - LAMMPS_simulator - *a class that runs Brownian dynamics and accessory routines using LAMMPS to simulate the spatial model*

+Member functions of the **btree_driver** control the interactions and exchange of information between these different objects.

 By combining a series of directives together a user could perform the following example protocol.